ratioSolver/PyRatio/README.md

 sudo make install
 ```

 Go back at PyRatio level and compile the wheel using `python -m build`.
+Note that the `build` module is required and can be installed through `pip install build`.

 Install the wheel using `pip install` with the generated `.whl` files.